nponsard/ariel-os/book/src/adding-board-support.md

 - Create a new board description file `boards/<your-board-name>.yaml`.
   - It is usually best to copy and adapt an existing one.
   - `chip`: The board's chip, needs to correspond to an existing laze context in `laze-project.yml`.
+- In `doc/support_matrix.yml`:
+  - Add an entry under `boards`.
+Include a link to a `web.archive.org` snapshot that describes the board.
 - Some MCU families need extra steps, see [Extra steps for some MCU families](#extra-steps-for-some-mcu-families).

 ```yaml